docker-mailserver/docker-mailserver/docs/content/faq.md

 ### Can I use naked / bare domains (i.e. no hostname)?

 Yes, but not without some configuration changes.
-Normally it is assumed that `docker-mailserver` runs on a host with a name, so the fully qualified host name might be `mail.example.test` with the domain `example.test`.
-The MX records point to `mail.example.test`.
+Normally it is assumed that `docker-mailserver` runs on a host with a name, so the fully qualified host name might be `mail.example.com` with the domain `example.com`.
+The MX records point to `mail.example.com`.

-To use a bare domain (_where the host name is `example.test` and the domain is also `example.test`_), change `mydestination`:
+To use a bare domain (_where the host name is `example.com` and the domain is also `example.com`_), change `mydestination`:

 - From: `mydestination = $myhostname, localhost.$mydomain, localhost`
 - To: `mydestination = localhost.$mydomain, localhost`

 Add the latter line to `docker-data/dms/config/postfix-main.cf`.
 Make sure that the environment variable `DMS_HOSTNAME` is empty.
 The environment variable `DMS_FQDN` should equal `DMS_DOMAINNAME`.

-You may also define `hostname: example.test` in your `docker-compose.yml` and don't sepecify `domainname:` at all.
+You may also define `hostname: example.com` in your `docker-compose.yml` and don't sepecify `domainname:` at all.
 Setting [the appropriate environment variables][docs-dns_names] suffices though.

 ### Why are SpamAssassin `x-headers` not inserted into my `subdomain.example.com` subdomain emails?